ibm-cloud-docs/containers/cs_encrypt.md

 1. Create a KMS instance, such as [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-provision#provision) or [{{site.data.keyword.hscrypto}}](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services){: external}.
 2. Create a customer root key (CRK) in your KMS instance, such as a [{{site.data.keyword.keymanagementserviceshort}} root key](/docs/key-protect?topic=key-protect-create-root-keys#create-root-keys).
 By default, the root key is created without an expiration date.

     Need to set an expiration date to comply with internal security policies?
-[Create the root key by using the API](/docs/key-protect?topic=key-protect-create-root-keys#create-root-key-api) and include the `expirationDate` parameter. **Important**: Before your root key expires, you must repeat these steps to update your cluster to use a new root key.
-Otherwise, you cannot decrypt your secrets.
+[Create the root key by using the API](/docs/key-protect?topic=key-protect-create-root-keys#create-root-key-api) and include the `expirationDate` parameter. **Important**: Before your root key expires, repeat these steps to update your cluster to use a new root key.
+When a root key expires, the cluster secrets cannot be decrypted and your cluster becomes unusable.
+Depending on the cluster version, the time lapse between the root key expiring and the cluster no longer being able to decrypt secrets might be about an hour, or when the master is refreshed.
     {: tip}

 3. Make sure that you have the correct permissions to enable KMS in your cluster.
     * Ensure that you have the [**Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/containers?topic=containers-users#platform) for the cluster.
     * Make sure that the API key that is set for the region that your cluster is in is authorized to use the KMS provider.
 For example, to create an instance and root key, you need at least the **Editor** platform and **Writer** service roles for [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-manage-access).
 To check the API key owner whose credentials are stored for the region, run `ibmcloud ks api-key info -c <cluster_name_or_ID>`.